 Back pain is one of the most common conditions used when applying for disability benefits.
 The more severe your back pain the more the pain will affect your ability to maintain regular full-time employment, no matter the physical nature of your position.

 While back pain is not a diagnosed condition, it is an indicator of a condition.
-There are many spinal disorders which may cause you significant back pain.
+There are many spinal disorders that may cause significant back pain.
 Some of these disorders include stenosis, osteoarthritis, spondylosis, degenerative disc disease, and facet arthritis.
-As with most of these conditions, stenosis can occur in the neck, mid back or lower back.
+As with most of these conditions, stenosis can occur in the neck, mid-back or lower back.
 Stenosis occurs when the space around the spinal cord narrows.
 Some of the typical symptoms of stenosis include burning pain in your upper and/or lower extremities, numbness or tingling, or weakness.
 Osteoarthritis can also occur at any level of the spine.
-Osteoarthritis is the breakdown of cartilage of joints and discs.
+Osteoarthritis is the breakdown of the cartilage of joints and discs.

-Usually this is a progressive condition, experienced by older individuals.
-These symptoms may include stiffness, weakness or numbness.
-Spondylosis is a condition where the vertebrae in your spine slips out of place.
+Usually, this is a progressive condition, experienced by older individuals.
+These symptoms may include stiffness, weakness, or numbness.
+Spondylosis is a condition where the vertebrae in your spine slip out of place.
 The amount of slippage will be given a grade from I – IV.
 Grade IV slippage will usually require surgery for repair.
 Degenerative Disc disease is similar to osteoarthritis in that it typically is a progressive condition.
 This condition occurs when there is a loss of fluid in your spinal discs.
-Spinal discs are soft compressible disc that separate the interlocking vertebrae.
-The final condition, facet arthritis, occurs when there is inflammation in one of more of the facet joints.
+Spinal discs are soft compressible discs that separates the interlocking vertebrae.
+The final condition, facet arthritis, occurs when there is inflammation in one or more of the facet joints.
 Facet joints are linking joints positioned along the spine’s vertebrae.

 All of these conditions are typically treated either conservatively or surgically.
 Conservative treatment may include narcotic pain medication, physical therapy, or even spinal injections.
 Surgical intervention may include a fusion, decompression, or laminectomy.